The-Naive-Bayesian/tango-cypress-submission/README.md

 To use this project, you will need to run  `npm install` to install the necessary dependencies.
 This must be done before any subsequent steps.

+## Setting Environmental Variables
+Some tests in this suite use environmental variables for sensitive or configurable values.
+These tests will fail if these values are not set.

+To set these values, copy the `cypress/EXAMPLE.env.json` file, then change the values provided to fit your data.
+For example, `accountEmail` should be updated with the email address of a test account set up for email-based authentication, while `accountPassword` should be updated with that account's password.

 # How To Run Tests
 To run the tests in this project, use the `npx cypress open` command, select `E2E Testing`, select the browser of your choice (this project was written with Chrome in mind),